 Education: B.A.
 Michigan State University; Ph.D.
 University of Tennessee

 Sharon Wagner joined Linfield College in 2010, where she serves as Chair of the Business Department.
-She teaches courses in leadership, organizational behavior, and business ethics.
-Her research is focused on corporate altruism, corporate reputation, performance measurement, and the business impact of organization development.
+She teaches courses in leadership, organizational behavior, and team dynamics.
+Her research is focused on corporate reputation, the reputation of the Oregon wine industry, performance measurement, and scholarship of teaching and learning.
 Sharon formerly held faculty, program director, and associate dean roles at the University of San Francisco, Golden Gate University, and Middle Tennessee State University, where she was honored for excellence in teaching and research.
-She has provided strategic business consulting to a variety of industries, and built and led the workforce analytics practice for Genentech, an international biotechnology corporation.
+For over 25 years, Sharon has provided strategic business consulting to a variety of industries.
+From 2007-2010, she built and led the workforce analytics practice for Genentech, an international biotechnology corporation.